Top in Wales and Top 10 in the UK for Information Technology and Systems (Complete University Guide 2023)

 This degree has been accredited by BCS, The Chartered Institute for IT.
 Accreditation is a mark of assurance that the degree meets the standards set by BCS.
 A full CITP accredited degree entitles you to apply for professional membership of BCS and meets the evidence of breadth of knowledge in the assessment for registration as a Chartered IT Professional (CITP).

-As part of your studies, we strongly recommend that you spend up to a year on a work placement, either in the UK or abroad.
+As part of your studies, we strongly recommend that you take advantage of our Sandwich Year option that allows you to spend up to a year on a work placement, either in the UK or abroad.
+You will also have the opportunity to take part in a 70-hour work placement as part of module 'Team Application Project and PPE'.

 We have a full range of high-specification computer labs and an ongoing investment programme to ensure that our facilities stay at the forefront of computing developments.